Part 2 of 2 (Part 1 here )

 Thus, while it was true to say that Heidegger was a white man, it was truer still to say that he was a German, even more true to say that he was a Black Forest Swabian of peasant stock, but truest of all to say that he was a Heidegger, born of the union of Friedrich Heidegger and Johanna Kempf.
 But it was only the very specific mixture of their genes that gave us the brain of Martin Heidegger—as opposed to those of his brother or his sister.
 And once that piece of hardware was programmed with the software of Martin Heidegger’s particular language, culture, and experiences, new philosophical prospects opened up that we will be exploring for centuries to come.

-We have seen how Heidegger’s conception of who we are undermines both cosmopolitanism and individualism.
-But how does he undermine man the conqueror of nature?
+We have seen how Heidegger’s conception of who we are undermines both cosmopolitanism and individualism by arguing that every human act—even the heroic striving to uproot oneself from tradition—is rooted in a particular language, culture, and identity, and our only choice in this matter is to own up to this fact or to continue to delude ourselves about it.
+But how does Heidegger undermine man, the conqueror of nature?
 Heidegger teaches us that we are finite.
 He forces us to confront the fact that we are not self-defining, self-creating beings.
 We are defined by forces outside our ken or control.
 He shows us that the very idea that underlies the modern conquest of nature—namely that we can know everything and control everything—is not something we can either understand or control.
 It is, instead, a mania that enthralls us.
 It is a mysterious something that came up behind us, reft us up by the nape of our necks, and is speeding us forward toward the planetary boneyard.
 There’s a real sense in which we do not have technology, technology has us.

 So I bring you good news.
 Martin Heidegger, one of the most formidable thinkers of our time, was an ethnonationalist who offers enormous metapolitical resources to the fight of all peoples against globalization.
 With Heidegger’s help, we rootless phony cosmopolitans can rediscover who we really are and dwell authentically on Earth once more.